 5.4.4 Legislation on Morally Controversial Issues

-Another, related, set of problems is whether to allow euthanasia to prevent suffering, and when to use medical means to artificially prolong people’s lives (or when to withdraw life-support) if they are unable to express a preference.
-Safeguards such as the British Government guidance, Your right to refuse future medical treatment, can ensure that the patient’s rights are protected in some circumstances.
-It does not include requesting help to commit suicide.
+● A related problem is whether to allow euthanasia to prevent suffering, and when to use medical means to artificially prolong people’s lives (or when to withdraw life-support) if someone is unable to express a preference.

-Freedom of the individual is also an issue when considering the vexed question of regulating the use of recreational drugs.
-The legalisation of drug use reduces crime, the costs of policing and the associated prison populations.
-The resulting tax income contributes to the costs of providing healthcare to addicts.
+The use of recreational drugs can also be seen as a moral issue: a question of freedom of the individual.
+The legalisation of drug use reduces crime, the costs of policing, and the associated prison populations.
+And the resulting tax income contributes to the costs of providing healthcare to addicts.
 A Guardian article on one example, Portugal’s radical drugs policy is working.
 Why hasn’t the world copied it?, reported that:

 “Since it decriminalised all drugs in 2001, Portugal has seen dramatic drops in overdoses, HIV infection and drug-related crime.”

 An inclusive alternative to legislating on morally controversial issues is to give people all the necessary information and give them the right to make their own decisions, within certain parameters, rather than using the law divisively to impose some people’s views upon everyone else.
 The parameters could be chosen to achieve widespread acceptability:

 ● the point at which the rights of an unborn child become comparable to a mother’s rights: perhaps the moment when it would be capable of surviving outside the mother’s womb;

 ● previous permission and independent witnesses in the case of assisted suicide;

 ● medical testimony of other doctors in the case of euthanasia;

 ● a restricted list of recreational drugs, with the appropriate warnings (as is widely the case for tobacco).